top of page

 Complex Regional Pain Syndrome

-Symptoms include pain in the extremity, hyperalgesia, allodynia, swelling, skin changes, and increased sweating.
-The cause of CRPS is unknown, but is sometimes precipitated by a minor trauma or injury.
+Complex Regional Pain Syndrome (CRPS) is a condition that involves chronic peripheral nerve pain which usually effects a distal extremity.
+Symptoms include: - Pain in the extremity, - Hyperalgesia, - Allodynia, - Swelling, - Skin changes, and - Increased sweating The cause of CRPS is unknown, but is sometimes precipitated by a minor trauma or injury.
 Treatment involves strategies for pain management and increasing function/participation.

 Gross Motor